Planning Support for Your Toolkit

 When you plan your toolkit support set, begin by deciding the general toolkit related information:

-You can specify one default file for the JavaScript functions that implement support for the different UFT One functionalities and the different test object classes.
+• You can specify one default file for the JavaScript functions that implement support for the different OpenText Functional Testing functionalities and the different test object classes.
 In addition, you can define separate files for your implementation functions for the different functionalities and test object classes.

-Decide whether to use one JavaScript function for the whole toolkit to match test object classes to the custom controls.
-For more information, Teaching UFT One to Identify the Test Object Class to Use for a Custom Web Control.
+• Decide whether to use one JavaScript function for the whole toolkit to match test object classes to the custom controls.
+For more information, Configuring which test object class to use for a custom web control.

 When you design the toolkit support set, you specify this information in the toolkit configuration file.
 For more information, see Understanding the Toolkit Configuration File.